lintonfisher/dotfiles/README.md

 ## Info

-These files are general configuration files used by the terminal emulator and other applications.
+This repo contains my modified configuration files for bash and some other applications.
 I have modified them to suit my preferences by including useful aliases (shortened commands) and functions.
+Feel free to chop and change to suit you!

 ## Getting Started